pascal-corso/brain-lipid-cvae/README.md

 ## Acknowledgments

-- Thanks to the Laboratory of Brain Development and Biological Data Science as well as Lipid Cell Biology Lab of the Ecole Polytechnique Fédérale de Lausanne (EPFL) for providing the MALDI-MSI data
+- Thanks to the Laboratory of Brain Development and Biological Data Science as well as Lipid Cell Biology Lab of the Ecole Polytechnique Fédérale de Lausanne (EPFL) for providing the MALDI-MSI data.
 - Special thanks to Dr Ekaterina Krymova (Swiss Data Science Center) and Dr Daniel Trejo Banos (Swiss Data Science Center) for their input.

 ## Contact